Reichsfilmarchiv: Collections

 At the time of its opening the film archive already held more than 1,200 films, some transferred from their previous place of deposit in the Reichsarchiv Potsdam ("Imperial Archives, Potsdam"), others provided by the film industry.
 By the end of World War II in 1945, not only through the normal channels of acquisition, but also in large part through seizure and confiscation in territories occupied by Nazi Germany during WWII, the collection had grown to 17,352 films.

 After the end of the war most of these films, many of which had been stored in the bell tower of the Berlin Olympic Stadium, were lost.
 6,400 selected films eventually found their way into the Soviet film archive in Krasnogorsk near Moscow and from there into Soviet cinemas, where some of them were still showing up to 1956.
-When in 1955 the State Film Archive of the DDR was founded, it was permitted to take over a proportion of the collection.
+When in 1955 the Staatliches Filmarchiv der DDR (State Film Archive of East Germany) was founded, it was permitted to take over a proportion of the collection.